luuply/changes/20200603/README.md

 ### Issue Description

 To cause issue, visit document, then select the radio for `<input type="radio" id="parent">`.
 Remove excessive padding on the nested `<div>` components for the radios.
+Padding on the radios and their labels should match that if you select that you're a current or former collegiate athlete.
 To fix, in the `style.css` document, change attribute `margin-bottom: ;` in CSS class `.luuply-page-registration #frame3 .parent-options .radio` to -10px.

+***

 ## Add extra icon padding